-After studying this lesson, you will be able to :
+After studying this lesson, you will be able to:

-- state the meaning and characteristics of Not-for-Profit Organisations; - state the meaning and need for preparing Receipts and Payments account; - identify the items of Receipts and Payments Account and prepare Receipts and Payments Account as per format; and - distinguish between Receipts and Payments Account and Cash Book.
+- state the meaning and characteristics of Not-for-Profit Organisations; - state the meaning and need for preparing Receipts and Payments account; - identify the items of Receipts and Payments Account and prepare Receipts and Payments Account as per format; - distinguish between Receipts and Payments Account and Cash Book.

-19.1 NOT-FOR-PROFIT ORGANISATIONS-MEANING AND CHARACTERISTICS

-You must have come across organisations which are not engaged in business activities.
-Their objective is not to make profits but to provide service.
-Examples of such organisations are : schools, hospitals, charitable institutions, welfare societies, clubs, public libraries, resident welfare association, sports club etc. These are called Not-for-Profit Organisations (NPOs).
+16.1 NOT-FOR-PROFIT ORGANISATIONS-MEANING AND CHARACTERISTICS such organisations are: schools, hospitals, charitable institutions, welfare societies, clubs, public libraries, resident welfare association, sports club etc. These are called Not-for-Profit Organisations (NPOs).
 These organisations provide services to their members and to the public in general.
 Their main source of income is membership fees, subscription, donation, grant-in-aid, etc. As the money is involved in the activities of these organisations, they also maintain accounts.
 These organisations prepare certain statements to ascertain the results in financial terms of their activities for a particular period say, one year.